pavelkuligin/chart/README.md

 7. Area chart
 8. Grouped bar chart
 9. Sparkline
-10.Stacked area chart
+10. Stacked area chart
-11.Stream graph
+11. Stream graph
-12.Horizontal grouped bar chart
+12. Horizontal grouped bar chart
-13.Progress bar
+13. Progress bar
-14.Scatterplot
+14. Scatterplot
-15.Histogram
+15. Histogram
-16.Heatmap
+16. Heatmap

 ## Make charts with your data on the fly or create random ones
 Chart helps you to visualize data from any source you have.